 • deficiency of potassium and calcium elements.

-Insufficient blood supply associated with vitamin deficiency is often exacerbated in winter and spring.
-Patients have numb fingertips, flaky skin.
-The lack of trace elements leads to circulatory disorders and the appearance of edema, against which the hands and fingers lose their sensitivity.
+Insufficient blood supply associated with vitamin deficiency often worsens in winter and spring.
+Patients experience numbness in their fingertips and peeling skin.
+A lack of microelements leads to circulatory disorders and the appearance of edema, against the background of which the hands and fingers lose sensitivity.
 Such signs are often observed in pregnant women in the last trimester.

-Improper nutrition, lack of physical activity, bad habits cause the formation of atherosclerotic plaques.
-The lumen of the vessels narrows, the blood is not able to reach its goal in the required amount.
-As a result, fingers, a hand, or any other part of the limb may become numb, depending on the location of the plaque.
-Then the vessels lose their elasticity, in connection with which the speed of blood flow decreases, and the symptoms are aggravated.
-To determine why the fingers or the hand are completely numb, the doctor asks the patient about his lifestyle and finds out the cause of the pathology.
+Poor nutrition, lack of physical activity, bad habits cause the formation of atherosclerotic plaques.
+The lumen of the vessels narrows, the blood is not able to reach its target in the required quantity.
+As a result, the fingers, hand, or any other part of the limb may go numb, depending on the location of the plaque.
+The vessels then lose their elasticity, causing blood flow to decrease and symptoms to worsen.
+To determine why the fingers or the entire arm are numb, the doctor asks the patient about his lifestyle and finds out the cause of the pathology.

 Special cases